 - empty your Recycle Bin

-- move any large, non-essential files to an external drive during for the update process.
+- move any large, non-essential files to an external drive before downloading updates

-- Run the windows Disk Cleanup utility to help you delete larges files you no longer need
+- run the Windows Disk Cleanup utility to help you delete large files you no longer need

 3 July 2018 - Toshiba AC Adaptor "Voluntary" Recall